 Lawmakers reintroduced BRAIN TRAIN Act BY JASON BLEAU BOSTON - Several lawmakers from the commonwealth of Massachusetts have joined an effort to bring high-performance rail projects to Western and Central Massachusetts with the goal of servicing unconnected or under-connected communities across the state.
-Senators Edward Markey and Elizabeth Warren, along with Congressman James McGovern, announced on May 5 that they are reintroducing the Building Rail Across Intercity Networks To Ride Around Interior of the Nation, or BRAIN TRAIN, Act which would authorize \$5 billion annually, a total of \$25 billion over five years, to invest in the transportation initiative.
-The Act has received endorsement from numerous state and national groups including the Natural Resources Defense Council, the Rail Passengers Association, Transportation for America, Transportation for Massachusetts, and the Western Massachusetts Rail In addition to the billions of dollars in funding, the Act would also instruct the Department of Transportation to evaluate applications for funding based on numerous factors including anticipated favorable impact on air or traffic congestion and the estimated ridership and potential rail service frequency.
-It also instructs the DOT to give preference to projects that will improve commuter rail operations, reduce greenhouse emission, and provide positive economic and employment impacts among other "Passenger rail is an essential ingredient for a healthy economy, a healthy environment, and a healthy workforce, said Markey in a statement.
+Senators Edward Markey Warren, along Elizabeth Congressman James McGovern, announced on May 5 that they are reintroducing the Building Rail Across Intercity Networks To Ride Around Interior of the Nation, or BRAIN TRAIN, Act which would authorize \$5 billion annually, a total of \$25 billion over five years, to invest in the transportation initiative.
+The Act has received endorsement from numerous state and national groups including the Natural Resources Defense Council, the Rail Passengers Association, Transportation for America, Transportation for Massachusetts, and the Western Massachusetts Rail Coalition.
+In addition to the billions of dollars in funding, the Act would also instruct the Department of Transportation to evaluate applications for funding based on numerous factors including anticipated favorable impact on air or traffic congestion and the estimated ridership and potential rail service frequency.
+It also instructs the DOT to give preference to projects that will improve commuter rail operations, reduce greenhouse emission, and provide positive economic and employment impacts among other things.
+"Passenger rail is an essential ingredient for a healthy economy, a healthy environment, and a healthy workforce," said Markey in a statement.
 "That's why President Biden's American Jobs Plan rightfully calls for a massive expansion of rail across the United States.
-As we now flesh out the details and put together a comprehensive infrastructure package, we must ensure that we are building a passenger rail system that works for not just the megacities, but also for our Gateway Cities and the smaller communities too often left behind by the modern economy.
+As we now flesh out the details and put together a comprehensive infrastructure package, we must ensure that we are building a passenger rail system that works for not just the megacities, but also for our Gateway Cities and the smaller communities too often left behind by the modern econo-

+Courtesy Photo Congressman James McGovern discusses the reintroduction of the BRAIN TRAIN Act. my.
 We are reintroducing the BRAIN TRAIN Act to provide the focus and funding that will ensure every part of our Commonwealth is connected to the larger national rail network Congress is poised to create."
 "I'm glad to join Sen. Markey and Congressman McGovern in reintroducing the BRAIN TRAIN Act which would help fund critical infrastructure projects here in Massachusetts and across the country," added Warren.
 "By expanding transportation to smaller communities, we can provide residents with more access to public transit, connect people to jobs, and spur economic activity across the entire Commonwealth."
-"We have a once-in-a-generation chance to cut through the gridlock in Washington and build a more thought-
+"We have a once-in-a-generation chance to cut through the gridlock in Washington and build a more thoughtful, accessible, and inclusive transportation network that empowers communities and passengers throughout Central and Western Massachusetts to have a say in shaping the future of this country," said McGovern.
+"President Biden got it right when he announced the American Jobs Plan: he said we need to go big, we need to go bold, and we need to get it done so we can have an economy that gives everybody a chance to succeed.
+I'm proud to partner with Senators Markey and Warren to reintroduce this vital bill so we can ensure that as we work out the details of this infrastructure package, we build back not only better, but we build back in a way that ensures economic growth and opportunity is spread equitably throughout the Commonwealth.